tchap/steemreduce/mapreducers/account_pending_payout/README.md

 ## Usage

-Fist, set the path to the data directory:
+Fist we need to set the path to the data directory.
+The default path is `./steemreduce_data/account_pending_payout` in the current working directory, but it can be changed:

 ```bash
 export STEEMREDUCE_PARAMS_DATA_DIR=./data
 ```

-Now, create the MapReduce JSON file `./data/account_pending_payout/mapreduce.json`:
+But let's just assume we use the default value for now and let's create the MapReduce JSON file `./steemreduce_data/account_pending_payout/mapreduce.json`:

 ```json
 {